My Ideal LiteSpeed Cache Settings for WordPress Websites

 Localize Resources = OFF

-Unless you are not using Guest Mode, you do not need to utilize this feature.
-Its only purpose is to localize external resources on your website to load faster.
+You do not need to utilize this feature unless you are not using Guest Mode.
+Its only purpose is to localize external resources on your website so that they load faster.
 In the Localization Files text box below, add each URL for the external resources in your website performance test results.

 8. Tuning Settings – JS

-Other than that, what is entered into the JS Excludes and JS Deferred / Delayed Excluded text boxes is fine as-is.
+Other than that, what is entered into the JS Excludes and JS Deferred / Delayed Excluded text boxes is fine.
 Just make sure that Optimize for Guest Only is turned ON and no Role Excludes options are checked.

 9. Tuning Settings – CSS